 COVID-19 can be spread from person to person before symptoms develop.
+Wearing a face covering, along with social distancing, regular handwashing, and staying home when you are sick, can help prevent the spread of COVID-19.
 Learn the importance of wearing face coverings in public to slow the spread of COVID-19.

 Face Coverings Required in Nashua

-The City of Nashua has issued Ordinance # O-20-018 effective Friday, May 22, and until further notice, requiring face coverings in public settings where you are unable to maintain social distancing (a distance of six feet between yourself and others).
+The City of Nashua has issued Ordinance # O-20-018 requiring face coverings in public settings where you are unable to maintain social distancing (a distance of six feet between yourself and others) effective Friday, May 22, and until further notice.
 Exceptions include children under the age of 10 and those unable to wear a face covering due to a medical condition.
 Read the full City of Nashua Alert and find more detailed information below.

 Proper Use and Care

 There are many steps you can take to protect yourself and others from becoming infected with COVID-19.
-Since the virus that causes COVID-19 can spread from person to person before symptoms develop, face coverings help prevent you from spreading the virus to other people.
+Since the virus that causes COVID-19 can spread before symptoms develop, face coverings help prevent you from spreading the virus to other people.

 Safe use of face coverings requires the wearer to practice the following: